 (by William Browne, author of Brittania’s Pastorals, who lived for many years at Ottery)

-John Sherman’s second son, Gideon, succeeded to Knightstone in 1618, and he married a Coplestone (a local noble family).
+John Sherman’s second son, Gideon, succeeded to Knightstone in 1618.
+His sister Gertrude married a Coplestone (a local noble family).
 Knightstone then passed on to the Coplestones (in 1627) and remained in their ownership for two hundred years.

 It is the Coplestone arms above the entrance door, but with the date (1607) and initials representing John Sherman’s marriage to Margaret Drake.
 The reason for this is unclear, but could possibly refer to Margaret still living in the house, when the estate was passed to the Coplestones.

 And the communion vessels still in use today at the Ottery St. Mary church bear the arms of Coplestone quartering Drake of Ashe and they say: “The gift of Elisabeth, relict of Richard Coplestone, Esq. of Knightstone in this parish 1714”.